Security, Safety and Justice

 The maximum number of participants is 140.
 Priority is given to students from Leiden University, TU Delft, and Erasmus University Rotterdam.
 Leiden University and TU Delft each have 60 reserved spots, EUR has 20.
 It is first past the post system, no waiting list is used, and once the maximum amount of participants is reached, no new admissions will be allowed any more.
 Students from other Universities can apply.

-Students of the Bachelor Security Studies will not be able to enroll in this minor since the content is similar, fully or in part, to compulsory components in their bachelors programme.
+Students of the Bachelor Security Studies will not be able to enrol in this minor since the content is similar, fully or in part, to compulsory components in their bachelors programme.

 Contact and registration